Results of the Tophane Area GPR Surveys, Bursa, Turkey

 Data processing procedures

 The raw reflection data collected by GPR is nothing more than a collection of many individual traces along two-dimensional transects within a grid.
 Each reflection trace contains a series of waves that vary in amplitude depending on the amount and intensity of energy reflection that occurred at buried interfaces.
-When these traces are plotted sequentially in standard two-dimensional profiles the specific amplitudes within individual traces that contain important reflection information are sometimes difficult to visualize and interpret.
-Rarely is the standard interpretation of GPR data, which consists of viewing each profile and then mapping important reflections and other anomalies sufficient, especially when the buried features and stratigraphy are complex.
-For this reason amplitude analysis, must be used.
+When these traces are plotted sequentially in standard two-dimensional profiles, the specific amplitudes within individual traces that contain important reflection information are sometimes difficult to visualize and interpret.
+The standard interpretation of GPR data, which consists of viewing each profile and then mapping important reflections and other anomalies, is rarely sufficient, especially when the buried features and stratigraphy are complex.
+For this reason, amplitude analysis must be used.

 Amplitude slices were constructed parallel to the ground surface in equal time intervals of 5 nanoseconds (TWTT).
-Each 5 ns slice then became analogous to mapping about 30 cm in thickness (using the velocity of about 5 cm/ns discussed above TWTT), as with arbitrary elevation levels in standard archaeological excavations.
-In the analysis of the slice maps from the Tophane project I did not analyze the top slice maps because these maps contained primarily modern disturbances such as pipes and the historic features of interest were not distinguishable.
+Each 5 ns slice then became analogous to mapping about 30 cm in thickness, similar to arbitrary elevation levels in standard archaeological excavations.
+In the analysis of the slice maps from the Tophane project, I did not analyze the top slice maps because these maps contained primarily modern disturbances such as pipes and the historic features of interest were not distinguishable.
 I was also working on the assumption that Byzantine features would not be found in the top 30–60 cm of soil.

 When interesting buried high amplitude features show up in slice maps, I always go back and look at the individual profiles to confirm what these features might be, and also study what they look like in profile.
 When significant features are visible in both map form and profile, those will be shown as figures in the discussion of each grid of GPR data.